 1. Best-sellers: As we see with customer product review videos, customers trust their fellow consumers.
 Taking the crowd’s recommendation and personalizing it to customer needs makes it even more powerful.

 2. You might also like…: By analyzing past purchase history, you can determine if you should attempt to upsell by showing higher-end alternatives, or downsell by showing lower-priced substitutes.

 3. Cross-selling: This option allows you to offer complementary products that could add value to your customer’s current selection.
 This strategy aims to increase average order value (AOV).

 Our 2020 Ecommerce Tech + Trends Brand Growth Guidebook provides insight on how brands are leveraging technology to enhance customer experience.
 Social proof notifications use new tracking technology to give real-time notifications to your customers based on both their past and current behavior.
 Here are three ways to use these notifications to increase sales:

 1. Testimonials: Present customer reviews and testimonials in the chat window about the product that the customer is currently viewing.

 2. Customer statistics: Let the customer see that they are part of a similar community.
-You can do this with a pop-up showing how many people are currently shopping, or with a live notification every time a purchase is made.
+You can do this with a pop-up showing how many people are currently shopping, or send out a live notification every time a purchase is made.
 This also organically features popular products.

-3. Urgency notifications: If a customer has a product in their cart, notify them if it is at risk of being sold out or how many customers currently have the product in their cart.
+3. Urgency notifications: If a customer has a product in their cart, notify them if it is at risk of being sold out or with the number of customers who currently have the product in their cart.
 This creates a scarcity effect and will increase the likelihood of the customer finalizing their purchase.

 4. Triggered Emails